joelkoen/PicoLimbo/README.md

 ### 🎮 Wide Version Compatibility

-Supports all Minecraft versions from **1.7.2 to 1.21.5** natively — no need for ViaVersion or additional compatibility layers.
+Supports all Minecraft versions from **1.7.2 to 1.21.6** natively, no need for ViaVersion or additional compatibility layers.

 ### ⚡ Ultra-Lightweight & Highly Scalable